Norah Hoult

 Fellow Irish writer, Seán Ó Faoláin, wrote to Hoult in 1936 to congratulate her on Holy Ireland.
 O'Faolain wrote that he 'admire[d] the strength of it [...] and the sympathy of it'.
 Contemporary critics are similarly complimentary about her work, comparing her not only to short story writers such as O'Faolain and Frank O'Connor but also to novelists including Kate O'Brien and Edna O'Brien for the way in which her work examines the influence of the Catholic Church on the quotidian lives of Irish women.

 In 1939 she settled in Bayswater, London, not far from Violet Hunt upon whom Claire Temple the protagonist in There Were No Windows (1944) is modelled.
 The novel There Were No Windows is set in London during the Second World War in which the trauma of the Blitz impacts upon Claire Temple, a novelist suffering with dementia.

 In 1957 she returned to live in Ireland.

 In 1977 she published her last book.
 She died at Jonquil Cottage, Greystones, County Wicklow, on April 6, 1984.

-Hoult was a friend of many notable Irish figures including Republican James Stephens and poet and medic Oliver St. John Gogarty.
+Hoult was a friend of many notable Irish figures including James Stephens and poet and physician Oliver St. John Gogarty.
 Hoult was also friends with the Scottish writer Fred Urquhart and some of their correspondence is preserved in his archive.

 Despite a 44 year publishing career, critics have described Hoult's work as "overlooked" and "neglected".
 Nicola Beauman is quoted as saying Hoult "is a very good example of a woman writer who falls completely out of fashion and is forgotten.
 She was an absolutely brilliant writer and well-known at the time in a way she isn't now".
 Beauman, editor at London's Persephone Books, has revisited Hoult's work since her death.
 In 2005 Persephone Books republished her novel There Were No Windows.
 The aim of Persephone books is to shed light on women writers who have been overlooked in the Irish literary canon.